-The pre-Columbian City of El Tajín, located in the state of Veracruz, is a site of great significance for Mesoamerican archaeology as it is one of the best preserved and most thoroughly excavated examples of a pre-Hispanic town from the time between the fall of Teotihuacan and the rise of the Aztec empire.
+The pre-Columbian city of El Tajín, located in the state of Veracruz, is a site of great significance for Mesoamerican archaeology as it is one of the best-preserved and most thoroughly excavated examples of a pre-Hispanic town from the time between the fall of Teotihuacan and the rise of the Aztec empire.

-The cultural influence of El Tajín extended all along the Gulf and penetrated into the Maya region and the high plateau of central Mexico.
+The cultural influence of El Tajín extended all along what we now know as the Gulf of Mexico and penetrated into the Maya region and the high plateau of central Mexico.
 Its architecture, which is unique in Mesoamerica, is characterized by elaborate carved reliefs on the columns and frieze.

 The 'Pyramid of the Niches,' a masterpiece of ancient Mexican and American architecture, reveals the astronomical and symbolic significance of the buildings.
 El Tajín has survived as an outstanding example of the grandeur and importance of the pre-Hispanic cultures of Mexico.

-It was previously thought that occupation of the El Tajín pre-Hispanic settlement took place in three phases, between 100 B.C. and 1200 A.D.
+It was previously thought that the occupation of the El Tajín pre-Hispanic settlement took place in three phases, between 100 B.C. and 1200 A.D.
 However, recent research has shown that there was only one phase of occupation lasting from 800 to 1200 A.D.
-El Tajín was abandoned and partly destroyed after 1200 A.D., when the region came under the rule of the powerful Aztec empire.
+El Tajín was abandoned and partly destroyed after 1200 A.D. when the region came under the rule of the powerful Aztec empire.

-The most important attributes of El Tajín are the buildings with the rich decoration of key-patterns, fretworks, niches, cornices, wall paintings and low reliefs.
+The most important attributes of El Tajín are the buildings with the rich decoration of key patterns, fretworks, niches, cornices, wall paintings and low reliefs.
 The reliefs and paintings discovered at the site contain important information on ritual and daily life.

-The site is furthermore exceptional in that its urban layout is based on the form of the Xicalcoliuhqui (the schematic representation of the cross section of a marine shell) and uses the different levels of the terrain to differentiate access to certain areas.
+The site is furthermore exceptional in that its urban layout is based on the form of the Xicalcoliuhqui (the schematic representation of the cross-section of a marine shell) and uses the different levels of the terrain to differentiate access to certain areas.

 Especially noteworthy is Building A, which represents smaller ball courts at each of its four corners, and has a Mayan style arch at the southern access.
 It is the most richly decorated building in El Tajín, with vertical bands of relief and key-pattern friezes.
 In Tajín, the plazas are rectangular while in Tajín Chico they are either trapezoidal or in the form of a Greek fret.